George Godsey

-George Robert Godsey (born January 1, 1979) is an American football coach and former player who is the tight ends coach for the Baltimore Ravens of the National Football League (NFL).
+George Robert Godsey (born January 1, 1979) is an American football coach and former player who is the current offensive coordinator at Georgia Tech.
+He was formerly the tight ends coach for the Baltimore Ravens of the National Football League (NFL).
 He previously served as an assistant coach for the Miami Dolphins, Detroit Lions, Houston Texans and New England Patriots, and as the co-offensive coordinator and sole offensive coordinator for the Dolphins and Texans, respectively.

 Godsey played college football as a quarterback for the Georgia Tech Yellow Jackets, earning first-team All-American honors in 2000 and setting several school records.
 He played professionally for one season in the Arena Football League (AFL) before becoming a coach.
 He first coached at Central Florida and then the NFL's New England Patriots before joining the Texans, Lions, and Dolphins, all of whom were coached by former Belichick assistants: Bill O'Brien, Matt Patricia, and Brian Flores respectively.

 Early life

 Godsey was born in Winston-Salem, North Carolina, on January 1, 1979.
 Both of his brothers played college football.
 His older brother Greg played at Air Force, and his younger brother Gary played at Notre Dame.
 Godsey grew up in Tampa, Florida, and attended Jesuit High School.